wp-plugins/send-e-mail/readme.txt

 == Installation ==

-1. Upload the entire `contact-form` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `send-e-mail` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Add a contact form to any post or page by inserting `[contact-form]` in the post.